condense9/hark-lang/guide/src/vm/source-to-success.md

 Lots of things happened in the milliseconds it took to make that fantastic number four appear in our console.
-Before anything particularly interesting however, the Teal CLI tries to interpret our request.
+Before anything particularly interesting however, the Hark CLI tries to interpret our request.